clarkfitzg/makeParallel/inst/pems/notes.md

 We can use the same `expandData` generic, just add a signature for a `call` and `list` argument.
 The `call` is simply one statement, and the `list` is a list of current variables that we know about.

-I'm discovering that I need to dispatch on classes for the code.
+I'm discovering that I need to dispatch on classes for the code, and thus I need something like the classes in rstatic.

 ## Scratch